adelevie/docker-compose-rails/README.md

+Disclaimer: I know very little about docker-compose.
+This repo, if anything, is a place for me to try out docker-compose.
+Don't have trust that any of this works or that any of this is a best, or even good, practice.

 # docker-compose-rails

 A starter app for using [Rails](http://rubyonrails.org/) with [docker-compose](https://docs.docker.com/compose/).
 The app is not very opinionated.
 It's shipped to use Postgres, but this can be easily changed.